What’s this about?

 The June 2023 Update – It Keeps Getting Better

 A lot has happened in the past month.
-I bought a marginally upgraded Archer MR600 router (V3) and I switched my mobile contract to DIGI.ES in Spain – it turns out they do not back onto some other company but are in fact a true provider with their own network.
+I bought a marginally upgraded Archer MR600 router (V3) and I finally switched my mobile contract to DIGI.ES in Spain – it turns out they do not back onto some other company but are in fact a true provider with their own network.
 Back in the UK you’d have to go to GIFFGAFF to get the best deal out of, say, O2 – but here, the best deal using Digi is in fact Digi – and as far as I can tell they are the ONLY provider offering TRUE unlimited mobile data… accordingly I’ve taken them on.

 July 2023 Update – All Working Just Fine

-As things stand, Digi (atencionalcliente@digimobil.es) are IMHO the best 4G option for broadband (and truly unlimited for €25 a month) certainly around my home town of Galera but CHECK SIGNAL LEVELS where you live.
+As things stand, Digi (atencionalcliente@digimobil.es) are IMHO the best 4G service option for broadband (and truly unlimited for €25 a month with 2024 dropping to €20 (December 2023)) certainly around my home town of Galera but CHECK SIGNAL LEVELS where you live (note I said the actual service – not impressed by support so far).
 IF you get a decent signal in your area and are able to understand my comments above about getting the TP-Link Archer MR600 V3 4G router then you’re off to a flying start.
-Second best is Xenet (info@xenetvalencia.es) at €21 a month but their “unlimited” option has a 300GB/month ACTUAL CAP.
-Both have performed flawlessly for me, Xenet well over a year, Digi for several months now.
-Starlink (the world’s most powerful satellite network headed up by Elon Musk (think Paypal, Tesla, SpaceX) remains an option but at €65 a month + €200 setup – it is FAR from cheap.
+Second best is Xenet (info@xenetvalencia.es) at €21 a month with their 300GB capped so-called “unlimited” option.
+Both have performed almost flawlessly for me, Xenet WELL over a year, Digi for several months now.
+Starlink (the world’s most powerful satellite network headed up by Elon Musk (think Paypal, Tesla, SpaceX) remains an option at a much higher monthly price and with higher download speeds but lower upload speeds and un-alterably higher latency.
+The Spanish have a temporarily subsidised satellite service but I’d ignore that unless the other options are no good for you.
 If you hear others recommending Digi or Xenet on Facebook, there’s a very good chance I started them down that route and I’ve yet to hear anyone complaining.
+In all this time, DIGI have dropped out twice (briefly), Xenet not at all.

-End of September 2023 Update – BIG improvements
+End of November 2023 Update – BIG improvements

 So when I left this in July I was more than happy with the Archer MR600 V3 4G router… and had moved onto other projects.
-Early in September I decided to stick with Digi for 4G “broadband” and go back to Xenet for my phone (70GB/month now for €9) – when an opportunity arose to purchase a second-hand ZTE 4G router from Wallapop (a kind of Spanish eBay).
-I didn’t really expect any miracles but as it turns out, the ZTE can peak at, in my case, pulling in over 120Mbps download speed.
-Minor improvement over the TP-Link?
-Yes… but… I then started to experiment with plugging my phone (USB) into my main GL-iNET “FLINT” router which is set to accept USB tethering and to handle multi-wan with what’s called “load balancing” – that is, if the phone is plugged into the side USB connector and has a signal, that will be added to the 4G incoming router signal feeding my main router.
-Are you ready for this?
-Best case from the combo…
+Early in September I decided to stick with Digi for 4G “broadband” and go back to Xenet for my phone (70GB/month for €9 – or 140GB/month for €14) – when an opportunity arose to purchase a second-hand ZTE 4G router from Wallapop (a kind of Spanish eBay).

 Comments are closed.